kimjisung78/MCRepair/markdowns/Math_18.md

 ```

 #### III.
 Decided Reason
 To change locations 992 and 995 is optional because ```CMAESOptimizer.java``` specifies ```Normalizes fitness values to the range [0,1].``` comment.
-Therefore, to fix the bug, the bug should change Location 932 and 958 as the same as its developer's patch.
+Therefore, to fix the bug, the bug should change Locations 932 and 958 as the same as its developer's patch.
 <br><br>